October 2024

 “We’ve been in these communities for a long time, and the feedback we consistently get is that building trust means supporting the community from behind rather than leading from the front,” Keyes said after the event.
 “Acknowledging that history was critical to our approach.”

-One of the standout examples of this shift was the B’More for Healthy Babies program, which trained local mothers and caregivers in Upton/Druid Heights to become community health workers, doulas, and birth aids.
-By hiring from within the community, the program not only created jobs but also transformed how health information was shared by hearing it from their neighbors.
+One of the standout examples of this shift is the B’more for Healthy Babies program, which trained local mothers and caregivers in Upton/Druid Heights to become community health workers, doulas, and birth aides.
+By hiring from within the community, the program not only created jobs but also transformed how health information is shared by hearing it from their neighbors.

 “This person that's telling [a community member] about breastfeeding and monitoring my blood pressure — I actually go to church with this person, or we go to the same grocery store, or our kids go to the same school.
 The impact of that is completely different,” Keyes explained.